overleaf/toolkit/doc/docker-compose.md

 # Working with Docker-Compose Services

-The Overleaf toolkit runs Overleaf inside a docker container, plus the supporting databases (MongoDB and Redis), in their own containers.
+The Overleaf Toolkit runs Overleaf inside a docker container, plus the supporting databases (MongoDB and Redis), in their own containers.
 All of this is orchestrated with `docker-compose`.